Benjamin Netanyahu: Prime Minister (1996–1999)

-According to Bergman based on internal IDF sources, Mashal's antidote only secured the release of the two Mossad Kidon agents that were carrying out the assassination attempt.
-At least six other Mossad agents involved in the operations were holed up in the Israeli embassy.
+Mashal's antidote only secured the release of the two Mossad Kidon agents carrying out the assassination attempt.
+At least six other Mossad agents involved were holed up in the Israeli embassy.
 King Hussein would only release them if Israel released Ahmed Yassin and a large number of other Palestinian prisoners.
 Hussein needed the demands to be "enough to enable the king to be able to publicly defend the release of the hit team."

 On the same day that Hamas bombed Ben Yehuda street, Hezbollah executed the Ansariya ambush on the IDF's naval special forces Shayetet 13, killing 12 Israeli commandos.
-On 25 May 1998, the remains and body parts of at least three soldiers who died in the Ansariya ambush were exchanged for 65 Lebanese prisoners and the bodies of 40 Hizbullah fighters and Lebanese soldiers captured by Israel.
+On 25 May 1998, the remains and body parts of at least three soldiers who died in the Ansariya ambush were exchanged for 65 Lebanese prisoners and the bodies of 40 Hezbollah fighters and Lebanese soldiers captured by Israel.
 Netanyahu called it "one of the worst tragedies that has ever occurred to us".

-During his term, Netanyahu also began a process of economic liberalization, taking steps towards a free-market economy.
-Under his watch, the government began selling its shares in banks and major state-run companies.
-Netanyahu also greatly eased Israel's strict foreign exchange controls, enabling Israelis to take an unrestricted amount of money out of the country, open foreign bank accounts, hold foreign currency, and invest freely in other countries.
+Netanyahu began a process of economic liberalization, taking steps towards a free-market economy.
+The government began selling its shares in banks and state-run companies.
+Netanyahu eased Israel's strict foreign exchange controls, enabling Israelis to take an unrestricted amount of money out of the country, open foreign bank accounts, hold foreign currency, and invest freely in other countries.